 Empirical research presents new challenges for legal scholars.
 A fundamental challenge is locating the data you need for your project.
 This guide presents some resources which will get you started.
 It also highlights some of the support services available on the University of Texas campus for statistical research.

-A division of the College of Natural Sciences, the Division of Statistics & Scientific Computation provides campus-wide services for students, faculty, and staff, including consulting services.
+A division of the College of Natural Sciences, the Department of Statistics and Data Sciences provides campus-wide services for students, faculty, and staff, including consulting services.
 Consultants can help design your study, select an appropriate statistical procedure, identify the various parts of your output, or interpret results.

 Part of the College of Communication, the Office of Survey Research can provide any or all of the basic services of survey research, including: questionnaire design, sampling, data collection and statistical analysis for telephone, mail and internet surveys.
 Bilingual (Spanish/English) questionnaire translation and interviewing are also available.